 Inducted into the Black Belt Hall of Fame (Class of 2019) alongside legendary martial artists such as Bruce Lee, Jackie Chan, Demetrious Johnson, Georges St Pierre, and many others, Chatri has over 35 years of martial arts experience as a student, a fighter, a teacher, and a coach.
 He is a certified senior Muay Thai instructor under Kru Yodtong Senanan.
 He also holds a Brown Belt in Brazilian Jiu-Jitsu under Master Renzo Gracie.

 Power of ONE

 Chatri doesn’t believe that we were put on this Earth just to pay bills, buy a big home, and drive a nice car.
-He believes that we were put on this Earth to unleash our potential so that we may give back to the world more than we receive.
+He believes that we were put on this Earth to unleash our greatness so that we may give back to the world more than we receive.
 Martial arts has the incredible ability to change lives, to turn weakness into strength, to mold fear into courage, and to transform the ordinary into the extraordinary.
 Chatri’s mission in life is to unleash greatness in the world through the power of martial arts.
-Through his companies and foundation, Chatri hopes to alleviate some of the injustices of poverty and inequality throughout the world.
+Through his companies and charity work, Chatri hopes to alleviate some of the injustices of poverty and inequality throughout the world.

 In October 2010, Chatri started ONE to celebrate Asia’s greatest cultural treasure and its deep-rooted Asian values of integrity, humility, honor, respect, courage, discipline, and compassion.
 As a lifelong martial artist, Chatri has always wanted the world to experience authentic martial arts from its birthplace.